Ossi, Sardinia

-Ossi is a comune (municipality) in the Metropolitan City of Sassari in the Italian region Sardinia, located about 170 km northwest of Cagliari and about 6 km southeast of Sassari in the Logudoro.
+Ossi is a town and comune (municipality) in the Metropolitan City of Sassari in the autonomous island region of Sardinia in Italy, located about 170 km northwest of Cagliari and about 6 km southeast of Sassari in the Logudoro.
+It has 5,344 inhabitants.

+Ossi borders the municipalities of Cargeghe, Florinas, Ittiri, Muros, Sassari, Tissi, and Usini.

 Located in the territory is a Domus de Janas, a pre-historic tomb.